ranweiler/tamata/README.md

 # Tamata 🍅

-A library for defining async finite state machines.
+A library for implementing event-driven finite state machines.

 ## License